zugaldia/zentroid/README.md

 You can see the app in action here: http://zugaldia.github.com/zentroid

 When you click on the map a marker at that location will be added.
 When you have two or more we'll automatically drop an X with the [centroid](http://en.wikipedia.org/wiki/Centroid) location.
+The centroid of a set of locations is the "average" (arithmetic mean) of all latitudes and longitudes.

 NOTES
 -----